Also known as "aventurescent feldspar" because some specimens contain light-reflecting inclusions that produce a bright flash.

 Inclusions that Enhance Desirability?

 Inclusions are particles of foreign material in a gemstone.
-They cause a reduction in the clarity of the stone and usually damage its desirability.
+They cause a reduction in the clarity of the stone and usually decrease its desirability.
 However, some inclusions in sunstone can enhance its desirability.
 These inclusions are perfectly flat, highly reflective and precisely aligned to simultaneously produce a flash of light.
-Instead of damaging the desirability, these flashes of light usually delight the observer and increase the desirability of the stone.
+Instead of detracting from the stone's beauty, these flashes of light usually delight the observer and increase the desirability of the stone.

 Stones with a small number of inclusions produce a weak aventurescent flash.
 Those with a greater number produce a stronger flash.
 Stones with a strong display of this optical phenomenon surprise people and are highly desirable.